Complete Guide to Historical Sites and other Places to Visit in Intramuros, Manila

 Learn about the National hero at Rizal Shrine

 Speaking of the famous Jose Rizal — visit memorabilia and his life’s work at the Rizal Shrine!
 View old documents, manuscripts, and books.
 Learn how he spent his final nights.
 He spent his last day in that building, writing his last poem, Mi Ultimo Adios.

 Get lost in the dungeons at Fort Santiago.

 After viewing the ruins in Fort Santiago, consider a tour of the dungeons.
 It only opens from 2 PM to 10 PM, so if you want an extra thrill, enter the dungeons at night!

 Aside from being a prison cell, the dungeons also housed ammunition.
 It’s a fascinating place, but make sure to keep quiet!
 After all, it is hallowed ground.

 Marvel at beautiful architecture at San Agustin Museum

-The San Agustin Church is one of the oldest churches whose beauty persevered through the years.
-The architecture is enough to mesmerize tourists and locals alike, but it’s what they keep inside that will hold your interest.
+The San Agustin Church is one of the oldest churches whose beauty has persevered through the years.
+The architecture is enough to mesmerize tourists and locals alike, but what they keep inside will hold your interest.